Orlando Arcia Preview, Player Props: Braves vs. Giants

-Orlando Arcia, with a slugging percentage of .212 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the mound, August 26 at 4:05 PM ET.
+The Atlanta Braves and Orlando Arcia (.323 slugging percentage over his past 10 games, including two homers), take on starter Tristan Beck and the San Francisco Giants at Oracle Park, Sunday at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Giants.
+In his last game, he notched a home run while going 1-for-3 against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants